SummaryRead the full fact sheet

 However, some problems will never be fully resolved, and you may have to accept them.
 For example, if someone who you think is poorly qualified is given a job you felt entitled to, you may continue to feel stressed, unless you are able to let go of that grievance and move on.

 The old saying ‘prevention is better than cure’ is certainly true for stress management.
 It will help if you:

-- Exercise regularly – regular exercise is a great way to manage stress.
+- regularly – regular exercise is a great way to manage stress.
 You should do some form of exercise that causes you to feel puffed afterwards – a leisurely stroll to the bus stop is not enough!
-Have at least 20 minutes of exercise three times a week
+Have at least 20 minutes of exercise 3 times a week.

 - Avoid conflict – avoid situations that make you feel stressed such as unnecessary arguments and conflict (although ignoring a problem is not always the best way to reduce stress).
 Assertiveness is fine but becoming distressed is not.